barbaracalderon/notes-on-javascript/12_JS_BEHIND_THE_SCENES.md

 | let and const variables                  | NO - (technically yes but not in practice) | \<unintiallized>, Temporal Dead Zone (TDZ) | Block scope                          |
 | Function expressions and Arrow functions | Depends if declared with var or let/const  | Depends                                    | Depends                              |

-The TDZ is the space from when the variable is called until it is actually defined in the code.
+**The TDZ is the space from when the variable is called until it is actually defined in the code**.
 Why have it?
 Because it makes easier to avoid and catch errors -> being able to access variables before declaration is a bad practice and should be avoided.
 It makes const variables actually work.

 Why have hoisting?
 Because it made functions useful before actual declaration.
 The var hoisting is just a byproduct.